background

 Net Debt Formula

-The formula for calculating net debt is as follows.
+The formula for calculating net debt subtracts gross debt by cash and cash equivalents.

 Net Debt = Gross DebtCash and Cash Equivalents